This post is sponsored by the American Dairy Association, although all of my opinions are my own.

 If you like recipes like these, you will love the recipes below:

-- Garli and Herb Grilled Potatoes
+- Garlic and Herb Grilled Potatoes

 - Easy Mashed Potatoes